m0hssn/CIFAR10_UNET_Image_Reconstruction/README.md

 # CIFAR10 UNET Image Reconstruction

 This repository contains a PyTorch implementation of a UNET model that reconstructs two images from their averaged sum.
-Using the CIFAR-10 dataset, the model takes two randomly selected images, computes their pixel-wise average, and then uses a UNET architecture to reconstruct the original images from this averaged sum.
+Using the CIFAR-10 dataset, the notebook takes two randomly selected images, computes their pixel-wise average, and then uses a UNET architecture to reconstruct the original images from this averaged sum.

 ## Table of Contents
 - [Overview](#overview)